A wall with a tv mounted onto it

 Using the right mounting hardware is crucial in ensuring that your TV stays in place.
 Make sure that you choose hardware that is compatible with both your TV and the plaster wall.
 If you’re unsure, seek advice from a professional or the manufacturer.

-See also Tv Stand Mount How to
+See also How to Mount Tcl 55" Tv

 When selecting mounting hardware, consider the weight of your TV.
 If you have a larger, heavier TV, you’ll need stronger hardware to support it.
 Additionally, take into account the location of the wall studs.
 Mounting your TV directly onto a stud will provide the most secure hold.